 Shoulder Injuries

-The Rotator Cuff Is By Far The Biggest Culprit Of Shoulder Pain!
+The Rotator Cuff Is The Most Common Cause Of Shoulder Pain

 The rotator cuff is formed by a group of tendons and muscles around the shoulder joint.